giacomo-baldo/Advent-of-code-2023/README.md

 Notes on my solutions

-Day 17: implementation of A* search algorithms; use if HashSets to store current search states.
+Day 17: implementation of A* search algorithm; using HashSets to store current search states.
+Part2 runs in under 5 seconds on 8GB DDR3 RAM.